infn-datacloud/federation-registry-lib/README.md

 - Docker (to start `neo4j` and `oidc-agent` services)
 - Poetry

-If you don't have an already running instance, we suggest to start the `neo4j` database and the optional `oidc-agent` service using the `docker-compose.yml` is located inside the `.devcontainer` folder.
+If you don't have an already running instance, we suggest to start the `neo4j` database and the optional `oidc-agent` service using the `docker-compose.yml` located inside the `.devcontainer` folder.

 ```bash
 cd .devcontainer